onshape-public/onshape-clients/python/docs/MetadataApi.md

     pid = 'pid_example' # str |
     configuration = 'configuration_example' # str |  (optional)
 link_document_id = 'link_document_id_example' # str |  (optional)
+thumbnail = False # bool |  (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try: